 Prototyping

-Prototypes are an important instrument for the presentation of results in product development.
-Prototypes are used to visualize, communicate and test development results or intermediate results.
-This can range from initial studies in the form of sketches and drawings for visualization to functional prototypes.
+Prototypes are an important tool in product development.
+They are used to visualise results or partial results of communication and to generate knowledge during the development phase.
+This can range from initial studies in the form of sketches and drawings for visualisation to functional prototypes.

-Research at the Chair of Product Development investigates and supports the process chain in product development from the initial idea to prototypes.
+Research at the Chair of Product Development investigates and supports prototyping along the entire product development process from the initial idea to the product.

-The Chair of Product Development has various tools at its disposal that are necessary for the process chain from idea to prototype.
-Workspaces for creative workshops, workstations for CAD modeling, software for CAD, FEM and other modeling methods are available.
-This development environment includes a makerspace for student use as well as a prototyping lab which includes various 3D printers (FDM, SLA, SLS, c-FDM) and a laser cutter.
-For the inspection and measurement of prototypes but also for reverse engineering, the chair is equipped with contact and non-contact measurement technology.
+The Chair of Product Development has various tools at its disposal that are required for the process chain from idea to prototype.
+In addition to workspaces for creative workshops, workstations for CAD modelling, software for CAD, FEM and other modelling methods are available.
+This development environment includes a makerspace for student use and a prototype laboratory which, in addition to the usual tools, also includes various 3D printers (FDM, SLA, SLS, c-FDM) and a laser cutter.
+The chair is equipped with contact and non-contact measuring technology for verifying and measuring prototypes as well as for reverse engineering.

-• Evaluation of the benefit of prototyping methods
+• Evaluation of the benefits of prototyping processes

 • Creation and testing of prototypes